BitcoinCacheMachine/BitcoinCacheMachine/resources/policy/definitions.md

 ## User Data

 User data is any data that is generated from app-level containers.
-Examples include the contents of bcm_btrfs volumes ending in '-docker'.
+Examples include the contents of default btrfs volumes ending in '-docker'.
 User data is expected to be backed up using Local-HA and Lightning-enabled decentralized storage (TBD).
 User data consists of static file data contained in docker volumes and logging data collected by managed by the Kafka stack.

 # Disaster Recovery Methodology